Tianwen-Zhao/Tianwen-Zhao.github.io/_pages/about.md

 - Research on the mechanism and realization path of the combination of medical care and elderly care in rural areas of sichuan province
 - Research on the Health Care Industry Cluster and Spatial Differentiation Strategy in Panxi in the Post epidemic Period.

-# 🔧 Inventions and Innovations
+# 🔧 Inventions and Innovations（China Patent）
 - 2024.03: "Translator" 202330606023.7
 - 2024.02: "Pen holder" 202330629263.9
 - 2022.12: "A self-service terminal device for financial services."
 CN217941055U.